 A bit different than pruning a regular fruit tree, but the end result is the same.
 A better harvest.

 There are two reason we want to prune our tomato plant.
 One is to eliminate chances for disease in the first place.
 Any of the leaves that touch the soil should be removed.
 If they drop down into the soil, they’ll get water on them and act as a ladder for any disease to climb up into the plant.
-Any of the leaves that appear damaged, yellowing, spotty, or dying should also be removed, they can be the beginnings of blight and you want that eradicated immediately.
+Any of the leaves that appear damaged, yellowing, spotty, or dying should also be removed, they can be the beginnings of blight and you want that eradicated immediately and done when pruning determinate tomatoes.

 The second reason is your tomato plant will put more energy into the foliage if not pruned than it will into producing fruit.
 We don’t tons of lush green leaves, we want tons of ripe tomatoes.
 A bonus reason is we want plenty of air circulation around the ripening fruit and too many leaves don’t allow for good air flow.